zealbell/TetrisView/README.md

  ## Activity

-  > Incase you want to change the Tetris @runtime in your Activity here's how
+  > Incase you want to change the Tetris @runtime in your Activity here's how:
 ```java

   public class THANOS extends AppCompatActivity {